For full information on rechargeable batteries, see this page:

 Current information is that AW IMR Li-Mn rechargeables are the safest batteries for use in APVs.

-Please note that 'safety' is relative, when discussing rechargeable cells, as they are all potentially dangerous (for different reasons).
-For example, safer-chemistry cells such as Li-Mn are less likely to explode; but due to their high power they can supply tens of amps in a short-circuit/dead-short situation - some safer-chemistry batteries can supply as much as 70 amps of current.
+Please note that 'safety' is relative, when discussing lithium ion cells (rechargeable lithium batteries), as they are all potentially dangerous (for different reasons).
+For example, safer-chemistry cells such as Li-Mn are unlikely to explode (although a gas-tight container might do so if the battery is abused and fails with outgas); but due to their high power they can supply tens of amps in a short-circuit/dead-short situation - some safer-chemistry batteries can supply as much as 70 amps of current.
 ECF believes that the primary danger to be avoided if possible is that of explosion, which may be in the face of the user since faulty cells tend to fail on first high-load demand after charging.
 However this does not remove the problem of fires caused by high-current discharge if shorted out, and in fact it may increase the chance of this happening as safer batteries can supply more current.

 What this means in practice is that APVs need gas vents, a fuse, and a master on/off switch.
 An APV should never be left in a pocket or purse unattended and with the master switch on.
 If the device has no master switch then the battery/batteries should be removed and placed in a plastic battery box.
-Do not place batteries loose in a pocket or purse.
+Do not place batteries loose in a pocket or purse - they commonly short out with keys or change and produce 'hot pants syndrome'.

 Rechargeable batteries have some safety issues when charging.